mastrof/MicrobeAgents.jl/docs/src/examples/RandomWalks/2_randomwalk2D_motilepatterns.md

 We will now add microbes individually, choosing different properties for each.
 The motile pattern can be customized through the `motility` keyword.

-The `RunTumble` motility consists of straight runs interspersed with isotropic reorientations (tumbles).
+The `RunTumble` motility consists of straight runs interspersed with reorientations (tumbles).
 With the first argument, we set the average duration of tumbles, 1 s in this case.
 We can then define the speed to follow a a `Normal` distribution (from Distributions.jl) with mean 30 μm/s and standard deviation 6 μm/s.
 This means that, after every tumble, the microbe will change its speed following this distribution.
+We should then specify the distribution of angular reorientations.
+For convenience, MicrobeAgents implements an `Isotropic` function which produces the appropriate distribution to have isotropic reorientations in a space with given dimensionality.
+In this case, using `Isotropic(2)` produces a `Uniform` distribution of angles between -π and +π.
-Further, we can set tumbles to also have a finite duration, let's say 0.1 s.
+Finally, we can set tumbles to also have a finite duration, let's say 0.1 s.

 ````@example 2_randomwalk2D_motilepatterns
-add_agent!(model; motility=RunTumble(1.0, Normal(30,6), 0.1))
+add_agent!(model; motility=RunTumble(1.0, Normal(30,6), Isotropic(2), 0.1))
 ````

 The `RunReverse` motility consists of alternating straight runs and 180-degree reversals.